 A great souce of statistical information about nonfatal dog bites is Nonfatal Dog Bite-Related Injuries Treated in Hospital Emergency Departments - United States, 2001.
 This appeared in Morbidity and Mortality Weekly Report (July 4, 2003 / 52(26);605-610), a publication of the Centers for Disease Control.

 Texas Department of Health, 1999 Severe Animal Attack and Bite Surveillance Summary.
 This document provides interesting details about severe dog bite accidents in Texas.

 See the links to Karen Delise and Colleen Lynn, above.
 They and Merrit Clifton have ongoing studies of the dog bite problem and have different points of view as to its cause, significance and effect.

 Dog bite losses exceed $1 billion per year.
-In the past several years, there have been 30 to 35 fatal dog attacks in the USA annually.
+In 2014 there were 42 fatal dog attacks in the USA.
+This was a sharp rise over the prior several years, which saw 30 to 35 fatal maulings annually.
 Each year, more than 350,000 dog bite victims are seen in emergency rooms, and approximately 850,000 victims receive medical attention.
 Data that the CDC collected in the USA between 2001 and 2003 indicated there were 4.5 million dog bite victims per year, but that figure appears to be rising.